The Natal Plum

 be air layered.
 It grows quite well on all of our Florida soils, preferring sandy soils.

 Plants grow well right along the beach path.
-It makes a perfect option for a
+It makes a perfect option for a container plant on ocean front

+condominium balconies.
 In the high alkaline soils of extreme south Florida it must be

 fertilized more frequently with trace elements to keep them growing well.
 A